2 Marsham Street

-2 Marsham Street is an office building on Marsham Street in the City of Westminster, London, and headquarters of the Home Office and Department for Levelling Up, Housing & Communities (and its predecessor bodies), departments of the British Government, since March 2005.
+2 Marsham Street is an office building on Marsham Street in the City of Westminster, London, and headquarters of the Home Office and Ministry of Housing, Communities and Local Government (and its predecessor bodies), departments of the British Government, since March 2005.
 Before this date the Home Office was located at 50 Queen Anne's Gate.
 It has also housed the headquarters of the Department for Environment, Food and Rural Affairs since 2018.

 History

 The site was previously occupied by the Departments of Environment (DoE) and Transport (DfT).
-The headquarters offices of both departments were located in Marsham Towers - three 20-floor concrete towers (North, Centre and South) joined together by 'podium' floors to level 3.
-The towers won an architectural award, and boasted express lifts, marble entrances and escalators to the third floor - very modern government offices for the early 1970s.
+The headquarters offices of both departments were located in Marsham Towers—three 20-floor concrete towers (North, Centre and South) joined together by 'podium' floors to level 3.
+The towers won an architectural award, and boasted express lifts, marble entrances and escalators to the third floor—very modern government offices for the early 1970s.
 Construction had started in the early 1960s but was finally completed in 1971, becoming the office of the new DoE created in October 1970 (out of a merger between the Ministry of Housing and Local Government and the Ministry of Transport).

 The towers were considered by some to be a blot on London's landscape, and were subsequently nicknamed "the three ugly sisters" and "the toast rack".
-Michael Heseltine, the Secretary of State for the Environment in the late 1970s and early 1980s, allegedly said that the building offered the best view of London – because one could not see the towers from his north-facing 16th-floor office in the North tower.
+Michael Heseltine, the Secretary of State for the Environment in the late 1970s and early 1980s, allegedly said that the building offered the best view of London—because one could not see the towers from his north-facing 16th-floor office in the North tower.
 Chris Patten called the complex "a building that deeply depresses the spirit".

 The last government staff occupied the building in the late 1990s.
 The building was declared unfit for future use and the towers were demolished in 2003 to make way for the new building into which the Home Office moved in 2005.
 Prior to the 'ugly sisters' epoch, from about 1818, the site housed the Chartered Gas Works of the Westminster Gas Light and Coke Company, as well as a laundry yard.

-Soon after the building opened in 2005, agencies of the Home Office like Her Majesty's Passport Office and the Advisory Council on the Misuse of Drugs began moving to new offices.
+Soon after the building opened in 2005, agencies of the Home Office such as Her Majesty's Passport Office and the Advisory Council on the Misuse of Drugs began moving to new offices.
 From August 2014 to autumn 2018, the building was also home to the Department for Communities and Local Government, the Homes and Communities Agency and the Building Regulations Advisory Committee.
 In 2018, the Department for Environment, Food and Rural Affairs (Defra) relocated to 2 Marsham Street; Defra is itself a successor to the DoE that originally occupied the Marsham Towers site.

-In 2018, Homes England (the reorganized Homes and Communities Agency) moved to Windsor House.
+In 2018, Homes England (the reorganised Homes and Communities Agency) moved to Windsor House.

 In 2022, the Office for National Statistics moved its London office from Drummond Gate into 2 Marsham Street.